Pilot1782/dynamic_help/README.md

 Longer description is done with a docstring.

-**If you are using a docstring longer than 100 chars, you MUST provide a description in the slash_command**
+**If you are using a docstring longer than 100 chars, you MUST provide a description in the slash_command, otherwise the docstring will be used as the description**

 ```python
 from interactions import Client, slash_command